e-loughlin/inner-world/To Do + Goals.md

+Reminders:
+- You are loveable.
+This is an extraordinary effort you're doing because you're trying to heal.
+This work is an act of love to yourself and to the people in your life who love you.
+It's an act of kindness to the world, and it has the powe

 - [ ] Complete the Autobiography (rough life timeline)
 	- [ ] Map parts that might need love / attention.